margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Falling under, falling under all the mistakes
 Wanting to bury oneself in the ground
 Wanting to dig a greater hole
-Hiding for the shamefu things done
+Hiding for the shameful things done
 In this moment, there's a choice to live another day There's a choice to lift oneself up
 Let life carry through